Piscora

 • Small, non-bully wrasses like a possum wrasse.
 They cruise the rockwork and ignore bottom sitters, and they are usually not the type to pin a goby in a corner.

-• Clownfish that are not going full 'mean host mode' (ocellaris/percula types, especially in bigger tanks).
-If the clowns claim one corner and the goby hangs out on the sand, they can coexist just fine.
+• Clownfish that are not being overly aggressive. (ocellaris/percula types, especially in bigger tanks).
+If the clowns claim one corner and the goby stays on the sand, they can get along just fine.

 • Small, peaceful reef fish in general - chromis, dartfish, firefish.
-They stick to the water column, and the goby stays low, so there is not much to argue about.
+They hang out in the water column while the goby stays low, so there's not much to fight over.

 • Peaceful inverts like cleaner shrimp and most snails.
 These gobies are not typically shrimp hunters, and they are way more interested in little foods you feed than going after a big cleaner shrimp.